cchung89/Blokus_Game_Solver/README.md

 ## Project Goal
 Study the different strategies that can be used in the Blokus using AI simulation.
-For this project, the Blokus version will be based on the Blokus Duo, which have 2 players with 14 by 14 board size.
+For the Senior project, the Blokus version will be based on the Blokus Duo, which have 2 players with 14 by 14 board size.
+For the development of this entire project, it's purpose is to allow gameplay of different Blokus version with different amount of players, like the original 4-players 20 by 20 board game.

 ## Functionality
 * Board size can be changed (14 by 14 for the project, 20 by 20 for the standard Blokus 4 player game)